Coin Theorems and the Fourier Expansion: Larger bias and beyond Level 1

 We include the proof\cref{foot:thanks} of \cref{lem:restrictfl1givescoin} at the end of this section, but we will first use Tal's result to provide a simple proof that there exist classes of Boolean functions $\F$ which are closed under restriction and negations of input variables and satisfy a coin theorem and level $1$ bound of $B(n)$, but have $\levelk[3](\F) \geq \Omega(n\cdot B(n))$, thereby showing that these properties themselves are not enough to give a positive answer to \cref{conj:meta}. \begin{prop} For every function $\sqrt{\log n} + O(1) < B(n) < \sqrt{n}$ and sufficiently large odd integer $n$, there is a class $\F_B$ of Boolean functions on at most $n$ bits that is closed under restriction, negation of input variables, and negation of outputs such that $\levelk[1](\F) \leq B$ and $\F$ satisfies a coin theorem of $\abseps \cdot O(B)$ for all $\eps = O(1/B)$, but $\levelk[3](\F) = \Omega(B \cdot n)$. \end{prop}

-The idea is that it is easy to construct such a family $\F$ if we consider functions $f:\pmone^n\to [-1, 1]$ which are not Boolean but instead take on values inside the interval: in particular, if $f$ takes on the values $\set{\pm B(n)/\sqrt{n}}$, then $f$ will satisfy a coin theorem of bound $\abseps \cdot B(n)$ and a corresponding $\levelk[1]$ bound, but need not satisfy higher $\levelk$ bounds.
+The idea is that it is easy to construct such a family $\F$ if we consider functions $f:\pmone^n\to [-1, 1]$ which are not Boolean but instead take on values inside the interval: in particular, if $f$ takes on the values $\set{\pm B(n)/\sqrt{n}}$, then $\levelk[1](f)$ will be bounded by $B(n)$ and so $f$ will satisfy a coin theorem of bound $\abseps \cdot O(B(n))$, but $f$ need not satisfy higher $\levelk$ bounds of the form $O(B(n))^k$.
 By randomly rounding such a function $f$ to have Boolean outputs, the resulting function (and its closure under restriction and negation of input variables) will with high probability still satisfy a coin theorem but will keep its large $\levelk$ mass.
 Thus, this suggests that any positive answer to \cref{conj:meta} will require a condition which is in some sense ``not linear'' and can detect such bad examples.
 Formally, \cref{prop:highkcounterexample} follows from the following lemma which shows that the above process indeed preserves the sums of Fourier coefficients with high probability.

 \begin{lem} Let $m$ be a positive integer and $g:\pmone^m \to [-1, 1]$ be a function.
 Then defining $\randg:\pmone^m \to \pmone$ as the random function which for each $x\in\pmone^m$ independently sets $\randg(x)\in \pmone$ to have expectation $g(x)$, it holds for every collection $\mathcal T \subseteq 2^{[m]}$ of subsets of $[m]$ that